William Sidney, 1st Viscount De L'Isle

 Sidney was born into an aristocratic family and attended Eton College before going on to Magdalene College, Cambridge.
 He became a chartered accountant, but also joined the Territorial Army.
 During the Second World War, Sidney served with the Grenadier Guards in France and Italy; he was awarded the Victoria Cross in 1944 for his actions in the Battle of Anzio.
 He was elected to the House of Commons later that year, as a member of the Conservative Party.

 In 1945, Sidney succeeded his father as Baron De L'Isle and Dudley, consequently being elevated to the House of Lords.
 He served as Secretary of State for Air from 1951 to 1955, under Winston Churchill, and was raised to the viscountcy in 1956.
 Lord De L'Isle became governor-general in 1961 on the recommendation of Robert Menzies, the Prime Minister of Australia.
 He served for just under four years with little controversy; as well as being the last British governor-general of Australia, he was also the last to wear the traditional vice-regal uniform.

 Early life

-Sidney was the younger of two children, and the only son, of William Sidney, 5th Baron De L'Isle and Dudley (19 August 1859 – 18 June 1945) and his wife, Winifred Agneta Yorke Bevan (d.
-11 February 1959).
+Sidney was the younger of two children, and the only son, of William Sidney, 5th Baron De L'Isle and Dudley (19 August 1859 – 18 June 1945), and his wife, Winifred Agneta Yorke Bevan (died 11 February 1959).
 He was a descendant of William IV by his mistress Dorothea Jordan.
-He was educated at Eton College and Magdalene College, Cambridge and became a chartered accountant.
+He was educated at Eton College and Magdalene College, Cambridge, and became a chartered accountant.
 In 1929 he joined the Grenadier Guards Reserve of Officers.